 Below: The fall color of Scarlet Oak usually does not disappoint.

-Notes: Scarlet Oak is sometimes noted to be indigenous to the Wildflower Garden but as the nearest known native populations are in southern Illinois and southern Missouri and eastward from there into the Appalachians, it is not indigenous but if present in the early years of the garden it was undoubtedly planted from nursery stock.
+Notes: Scarlet Oak is sometimes noted to be indigenous to the Wildflower Garden but as the nearest known native populations are in southern Illinois and southern Missouri and eastward from there into the Appalachians, it cannot be indigenous.
+The U of M Herbarium states on their Checklist (Ref.#28C) that the indigenous idea was based on a mis-identified specimen.
+In 1926 Eloise Butler wrote of the trees in her Native Plant Reserve and stated that there was one tree only of Q. coccinea in the Garden, but her garden log contains no note of previously planting it.
+However, she did introduce the tree on Oct.
+6, 1928 when she brought in a tree from Kelsey’s Nursery in Salem MA.
 Gardener Cary George reported planting the tree in 1994 but it is not listed on the latest Garden census.

 There are six species of Oak generally found in parts of Minnesota that are not considered hybrids or rarities that have not been collected in the last 100 years.
 These are: White Oak, Q. alba; Swamp White Oak, Q. bicolor; Northern Pin Oak, Q. ellipsoidalis; Bur Oak, Q. macrocarpa; Northern Red Oak, Q. rubra. and Black Oak, Q. velutina.
 Chinkapin Oak (Chestnut Oak, or Yellow Oak), Q. muhlenbergii was native but is historical only now, last collected in 1899; Scarlet Oak, Quercus coccinea, can also grow here as can Pin Oak, Quercus palustris, but neither are native.